Do you have a Kindle that you’d like to give to a worthy cause? Donate it to my students! (See below.)

 Founded in 2011, the Kindle Classroom Project promotes the love and power of reading by providing Kindles and good books to high school students in San Francisco and Oakland.

-Currently, we are accepting Kindle donations (Generation 2 and up).
+Currently, we are accepting Kindle donations (Kindle Keyboards and up — sorry, we no longer accept original Kindles and Kindle 2s).
 If you have a Kindle sitting around and you’re not sure what to do with it, please donate your Kindle to the Kindle Classroom Project!
 We’d be really appreciative to have it.